What is a ‘Buyer Persona’ and Why is it important?

-The main goal is to create a profile of your ideal customer as if he or she were a real person, with information based on market research and real data about your existing customers.
+The main objective is to create a profile of your ideal client as if it were a real person, with information based on market research and real data about your existing clients.

-Buyer Personas, when research is done right, allows you to tailor and personalize your marketing messages.
-Thus, you can craft just the right message for the right customers, tailor your ads effectively, and empathize with your clients.
+The better you define your Buyer Persona, the more information you will have.
+This allows you to adapt and personalize your marketing messages to make them more effective.
+So, you can create the right message for the right customers, tailor your ads effectively, and empathize with your customers.

 With a detailed Buyer Persona, you have a defined target customer.